 Mingle with the locals at the market

 Bogota isn’t a touristy city – you can get much of a local feel here wherever you go, really.
-Yet, if you want to get a good understanding of the local vibe and way of life, a visit to one of the local markets is one of the most interesting things to do in Bogota.
+Yet, if you want to get a good understanding of the local vibe and way of life, a visit to one of the local markets is a must.
 The market in Plaza Paloquemao has an incredible array of fresh produce, flowers, eggs, seafood and meat.
 You’ll also get to taste a lot of street food.

 If you prefer, you can even join a guided market tour.
 This is a selection of the best tours available: